 The reason for the comparison was that some patients adjust well to the ringing in their ears, while others do not.
 What this means is that the severity of the condition can vary greatly from person to person, because “severity” is based on the level of tinnitus distress that the individual reports.

 Since tinnitus can manifest itself in many different ways, each patient’s experience is unique.
-While some aren’t bothered by their tinnitus, others experience a reduced quality of life negative consequences include depression, anxiety, difficulty sleeping, mood swings and irritability.
+While some aren’t bothered by their tinnitus, others experience a reduced quality of life negative consequences include depression, anxiety, difficulty sleeping, mood swings, irritability and even suicidal thoughts.

 The takeaway for the researchers was that greater activation of the frontal lobe helped control emotional responses and reduce tinnitus stress, which could have far-reaching implications on possible interventions or therapies for tinnitus.